rmk135/rmk135.github.io/_tinkerer/pages/about_me.rst

 primitive computer opponent.
 It was lovely times and I was so happy with making all these animations on previously static web page.
-Later I found that you can not create server using JavaScript (there was no NodeJS that times) and it was very disapointing.
+Later I found that you can not create server using JavaScript (there was no NodeJS that times) and it was very disappointing.
 Funny thing there is that I learnt term "server" by having a very practical purpose of adding a multiplayer for my small JavaScript game.

 In 2005 I've attended university.
 It was local technical university, faculty of electronics and computers.
-In parallel, I found part-time job in not so big local company that designed and manufactured electronic security devices for Ukrainian and Russing auto industry.
+In parallel, I found part-time job in not so big local company that designed and manufactured electronic security devices for Ukrainian and Russian auto industry.
 This job was a very good practice of what I was studying in university - I had a chance get production practice with soldering iron, oscilographs, a lot of specific electronic components, microcontrollers like PIC and so on.